-It is an alternative to going to court where the process can be lengthy and expenses can be very high, with a court making the final decision for all those concerned, one side is always going to be a loser.
+It is an alternative to going to court where the process can be lengthy and very expensive.
+The court will make the final decision for all those concerned.

-Mediation allows all parties the opportunity to talk and be listened to without any interruption and to feel they have achieved something.
+Mediation gives all parties the chance to talk and be listened to without any interruption, and to feel they have achieved something.

-You can have a one on one discussion with the mediator in your home, if you are initially uncomfortable about attending a face to face meeting.
+You can have a one on one discussion with the mediator in your home, if you are uncomfortable about attending a face to face meeting at the start.

-The process of Mediation is impartial, non judgemental and strictly confidential.
-Therefore mediators will not be taking sides in the dispute, nor will they judge anybody.
+The process of Mediation is impartial, non-judgemental and strictly confidential.
+This means that mediators will not take sides in the dispute, nor will they judge anybody.